andrasbacsai/machine-learning-api/README.md

 ```
 4. Ta-da. üéâ

+# Example

+The example model could differentiate between a dog, a cat, a monkey or a squirrel.
+You could try it to send a different picture!

 > Classification does not work perfectly!
 There are so many things to learn/tweak in this field.

-# Example

 ```bash
 curl -X POST -H "Content-type: application/json" -d '{"modelUrl":"https://teachablemachine.withgoogle.com/models/3RcVEQiII/","imageUrl":"https://www.rover.com/blog/wp-content/uploads/2018/12/dog-sneeze-1-1024x945.jpg"}' https://ml.andrasbacsai.dev/api/tensorflowjs/imageClassifier
 ```

+It is hosted on a small server.
+You can easily overload it - please don't! üòÅ

 # Roadmap
-- Frontend to see what's going on
+- Frontend to see what's going on.
-- Teach model without teachablemachine.
+- Train model without teachablemachine.
 - Who knows?!

 Follow me on Twitter at [@andrasbacsai](https://twitter.com/andrasbacsai) to get updates or star this repository.